imixs/imixs-docker/backup/README.md

 ### Rolling Backup Files

 The backup script automatically holds a number of backup files locally.
-The default number of files to be keped is set to 5.
-You can cange this parameter with the environment variable "BACKUP\_POSTGRES\_ROLLING".
+The default number of files to be kepetd is set to 5.
+You can change this parameter with the environment variable "BACKUP\_POSTGRES\_ROLLING".

 ## Running the service